jlink/how-to-specify-it/docs/README.md

 }
 ```

 > We can argue that these two properties characterize the behaviour of union precisely (up to equivalence of trees), by induction on the size of union’s first argument.
-This idea is due to Claessen.
+This idea is due to Claessen  [\[8\]](#8).
 >
 > However, there is a hidden assumption in the argument above — namely, that any non-empty tree `bst` can be expressed in the form `bst2.insert(key, value)`, for some smaller tree `bst2`, or equivalently, that any tree can be constructed using insertions only.
 There is no reason to believe this a priori — it might be that some tree shapes can only be constructed by delete or union.
 So, to confirm that these two properties uniquely characterize union, we must test this assumption.
 >